-- Neither the Plus nor Premier offer a $75 annual Southwest credit, which should more or less be worth face value; so to do a direct comparison, that’s almost like lowering the “out of pocket” on the Priority Card from $149 to $74
+- Neither the Plus nor Premier offers a $75 annual Southwest credit, which should more or less be worth face value; so to do a direct comparison, that’s almost like lowering the “out of pocket” on the Priority Card from $149 to $74

 Those two perks alone should show why the Priority Card is worth the annual fee by comparison, and that doesn’t even account for upgraded boardings and more.

-For everything you need to know about the best credit cards for earning Southwest Rapid Rewards points, see this post.
+For everything, you need to know about the best credit cards for earning Southwest Rapid Rewards points, see this post.

 Should You Use A Southwest Card Or Chase Ultimate Rewards Card?

 Chase Ultimate Rewards is a transfer partner with Southwest Rapid Rewards, and points transfer at a 1:1 ratio.
 As a general rule of thumb, you’re going to earn points at a faster rate through Ultimate Rewards than through Rapid Rewards, not to mention that your points have a lot more flexibility.

 So, should you earn Rapid Rewards points directly with a Southwest card, or with a Chase Ultimate Rewards card?